The Sourland Mountain Preserve is a great place to hike and climb on 180 million-year-old rocks and boulders that were once underwater.

 When I wrote about my trip to New Brunswick, New Jersey, I briefly touched upon this preserve, but now it’s time to go into further detail for those who are interested in checking out the Sourland Mountain Hiking Trail.

 The preserve can be found in Hillsborough and Montgomery Townships in Somerset County.
 Just pull into the parking lot and start at the trailhead.

 It’s more appropriate for the casual hiker who wants to spend an hour or two observing nature and visiting some insanely old boulders.

-Sights From My Sourland Mountain Hike
+Sights From My Sourland Mountain Hiking Trail

 There’s a small stream near the entrance, and after that it’s all trees and rocks.
 There’s a decent amount of uphill walking, but it’s not too strenuous.

 The boulders are sedimentary and igneous rocks of Late Triassic and Early Jurassic age.
 Many of them are piled together so you can climb to the top and take some imposing photos.

 Sourland Mountain Preserve Hiking Details

 I stuck with the walking trail myself.
 Despite the ridge, there aren’t any great scenic views, as the trees block the ability to see great distances.

 The Sourland Mountain Preserve is a 17-mile ridge in central New Jersey.
 Although it seems really high when you’re hiking, the highest elevation point is only 568 feet.
-Find additional hiking details here.

 Supposedly, deer, fox and even coyote are found in the preserve, though I doubt they frequently come near the designated trails since those areas are so popular among hikers.
-There are black bears present in the preserve as well, though usually in the very remote sections since they try to avoid human contact.
+I didn’t encounter wildlife when I visited.

 Overall, the Sourland Mountain Preserve is a decent way to spend an afternoon if you’re looking for a taste of nature in a densely-populated state.
 It’s not quite like climbing the giant boulders at Joshua Tree, but it’s still pretty fun!